IvanKelber/ArduinoLooper/README.md

 **Use**

+Before beginning it's important that you download the Mozzi library and place it in the correct location.
+Afterwards you can begin connecting to your circuit.
-To use hook up the program to an Arduino Uno by:
+You can hook up the program to an Arduino Uno by:

   * Port 4-7 are linked to buttons
   * Port 9 is linked to a speaker or audio jack output.
 I also use a potentiometer here to control volume.